 Journal of Feline Medicine and Surgery Resident Best Paper Award

 The award recognises quality and excellence for early career authors who publish in JFMS.
 Authors who are in a recognised veterinary residency programme (eg, ABVS, EBVS and ANZCVS residency) at the time of submission of their paper will automatically be eligible for consideration for the award, subject to its acceptance for publication.
 Accepted papers will be considered for the award in the year in which they are published.
 Details about this award for interested residents and resident supervisors can be found by clicking here.

 JFMS operates a single-blinded peer review process in which the reviewer’s name is withheld from the author.
 The reviewer may at their own discretion opt to reveal their name to the author in their review but our standard policy is for the reviewer’s identity to remain concealed.
 Each manuscript is reviewed by at least two referees.
 All manuscripts are reviewed as rapidly as possible, and an editorial decision is generally reached within 6–8 weeks of submission.
-Generally, JFMS does not require more than two revisions to a paper.
+Generally, JFMS does not accept more than two revisions to a paper.

 As part of the submission process you will have the option of providing the names of peers who could be called upon to review your manuscript.
 Recommended reviewers should be experts in their fields and should be able to provide an objective assessment of the manuscript.
 Please be aware of any conflicts of interest when recommending reviewers.
 Examples of conflicts of interest include (but are not limited to) the below: